bengongon97/privacy-policy/README.md

 # privacy-policy
-Private policy of RecipeyAI App.
+Privacy policy of the RecipeyAI App.